cython/cython/docs/src/userguide/extension_types.rst

 Extension types and None
 =========================

+Cython handles :keyword:`None` values differently in Cython language and when annotations are used.

-When you declare a parameter or C variable as being of an extension type, Cython will allow it to take on the value ``None`` as well as values of its declared type.
+In the Cython language, when you declare a parameter or C variable as being of an extension type, Cython language will allow it to take on the value :keyword:`None` as well as values of its declared type.
 This is analogous to the way a C pointer can take on the value ``NULL``, and you need to exercise the same caution because of it.
 There is no problem as long as you are performing Python operations on it, because full dynamic type checking will be applied.
-However, when you access C attributes of an extension type (as in the widen_shrubbery function above), it's up to you to make sure the reference you're using is not ``None`` -- in the interests of efficiency, Cython does not check this.
+However, when you access C attributes of an extension type (as in the widen_shrubbery function above), it's up to you to make sure the reference you're using is not :keyword:`None` -- in the interests of efficiency, Cython does not check this.

+When annotations are used, the behaviour is close to `PEP-484 <https://www.python.org/dev/peps/pep-0484/>`_.
+The value :keyword:`None` is not allowed when variable is annotated only by type.
+To allow also :keyword:`None` value, ``typing.Optional`` must be used.

-You need to be particularly careful when exposing Python functions which take extension types as arguments.
-If we wanted to make :func:`widen_shrubbery` a Python function, for example, if we simply wrote
+In the Cython language, you need to be particularly careful when exposing Python functions which take on the other hand, annotations are safe since you need to explicitly enable :keyword:`None` value. extension types as arguments:

 .. tabs::